vipulbhandari82/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Dropout Probability 0.75

+Epochs: I used 20 Epochs even though I think 10 may have been enough as the network quickly went to low validation error and remained there.
+Learning rate: Standard rate of 0.01 was used.
+Though I experimented with 0.1 and 0.001 but both caused issues.
+Optimiser: Adama optmizer was used as it uses veloccity and momentum and is one of the fastest on block.
+Batch size : I used a batch size of 32 and I had an old gpu at home with only 2GB memory.
+Anything above failed with a memory error.

 I started out with BW images and reached around 90% validation accuracy but it seemed to me I was discarding important information.
 After, reading the LEcun paper